Jürgen Bogs: Managerial profile

 Jürgen Bogs was one of the most successful coaches in East Germany.
-The team of BFC Dynamo under Jürgen Bogs played an aggressive football that focused on attack.
+Under Bogs, the team of BFC Dynamo played an aggressive football with a focus on attack.

 BFC Dynamo spent only 10 to 20 percent of the training on defense work, according to Bogs.

 The team of BFC Dynamo under Bogs played in a perfectly coordinated manner.
 The team played an athletic, fast and physical form of football that differed from the more playful style of SG Dynamo Dresden at the time.
 While the team of SG Dynamo Dresden played in a way that was sometimes considered beautiful, the team of BFC Dynamo played in a rational style.

 Bogs went by the nickname "Bogser" at BFC Dynamo.
 Former goalkeeper of BFC Dynamo Bodo Rudwaleit once said that Bogs "really drove us".
 Bogs attaches great importance to discipline and player physics.
 He has described discipline and player physics as the "be-all and end-all".
-Former player of BFC Dynamo Frank Terletzki has testified that the training methods of Bogs was physically hard.
+Former player of BFC Dynamo Frank Terletzki has testified that the training methods of Bogs were physically hard.
 Bogs allegedly made no difference whether a player was 16 or 36 years old.
+Also Frank Rohde and Thomas Doll testifies that Bogs was a tough coach.
+When the team of BFC Dynamo were at their training camp in Uckley in Königs Wusterhausen, Bogs had training four times a day, according to Rohde.
+Doll expresses great appreciation for Bogs as a person and coach, saying: "I really appreciate Jürgen Bogs, he was a tough guy, but he always made us better."

 Bogs cites a team with strong footballers and the use of modern training methods as the main reasons for the winning streak of BFC Dynamo in the 1980s.
 The club performed things such as heart rate and lactate measurements during training, which only came to the Bundesliga many years later.
 The training of Bogs also included conscious nutrition and relaxation.
 Bogs also worked with video evaluations during his period as coach of BFC Dynamo, which was not yet common in East Germany.